suusanp/stealth-health/m5/prototype.md

 ## Appendix
 - **Screenshot and details of every page of the app.**:
 - **Technical Specifications and Documentation**: all functions input and outputs.
+- ** How to Run the App:
+You must have these following requirements:
+- Latest version of the Node.js: https://nodejs.org/ installed
+- Yarn: https://yarnpkg.com/ or npm: https://www.npmjs.com/ installed
+- EXPO installed, (https://expo.dev/) by running `npm install -g expo-cli`

+After these requirements are met, you can clone the codebase, get to your local cloned project directory, and run: npm install expo start

+If you are prompted to update anything when you run these commands, please update, and run the above commands again.
 - **Sources**: